amd/ryzen-ai-documentation/docs/inst.rst

 - Prints the name of the conda environment before exiting

 The default Ryzen AI Software packages are now installed inside the conda environment created by the installer.
 You can start using it by activating the conda environment created by the installer (check the name it prints during the installation process).
-Ensure the requirements of the runtime environment as described below
+Ensure that the specified runtime environment requirements are met as follows.

 .. note::

-   - To provide a specific name of the conda work environment run the ``install.bat`` as shown below
+   - To provide a specific name of the conda work environment run the ``install.bat``:

      .. code::

         .\install.bat -env <env name>

-   - Instead of the bundled installation process using ``install.bat``, if you choose to install each component manually please refer to :doc:`manual_installation` page.
+   - Instead of the bundled installation process using ``install.bat``, if you choose to install each component manually refer to the :doc:`manual_installation` page.

-   - To use your existing conda environment for Ryzen-AI software platform, follow the :doc:`manual_installation` and manually install Vitis AI ONNX Quantizer, ONNX Runtime, and Vitis AI Execution Provider, without creating a new conda environment.
+   - To use your existing conda environment for Ryzen AI software, follow the :doc:`manual_installation` and manually install Vitis AI ONNX Quantizer, ONNX Runtime, and Vitis AI Execution Provider, without creating a new conda environment.

-   - If you require to install Vitis AI PyTorch/TensorFlow or Microsoft Olive Quantizer, please refer to :doc:`alternate_quantization_setup` page.
+   - If you need to install Vitis AI PyTorch/TensorFlow or Microsoft Olive Quantizer, refer to the :doc:`alternate_quantization_setup` page.

 |